What is dry eye syndrome?

 It may be caused by hormonal changes that make the eyes produce less tears, such as the menopause or ageing.
 Other causes include sun exposure, some antianxiety medications, contraceptives, a dry environment (for example air conditioning or wind), smoking, heat, or past surgery, among others.
 Other possible causes include allergies, rheumatic diseases, and the use of electronic devices.

-How can it be prevented?
+How can Dry Eye be prevented?

 To avoid dry eye syndrome, it is recommended that low humidity places are avoided and some predisposing drugs.
-It is always important to see an ophthalmologist to have a correct diagnosis and, if necessary, treatment.
+It is always important to see an ophthalmologist to have a correct diagnosis and, if necessary, dry eye treatment.